Director: Jerry Samples

 Engineers make significant contributions to the constant quest for better material products, more effective methods of solving society’s technological problems, and better ways of using engineering to promote understanding among people.
 Pitt-Johnstown’s programs in engineering prepare men and women to improve the quality of life by organizing individuals, materials, and equipment to manufacture products, erect buildings, construct and operate transportation systems, generate and distribute power, and solve other difficult engineering problems.
 Engineers are also responsible for existing technologies-nuclear, automotive, aircraft, chemical production, environmental, electronic, power generation, and others.
 Our application-oriented engineering graduates bring important practice, management and theoretical knowledge to the task of operating industries and businesses related to engineering.
 With this knowledge, they design and develop new products and processes to better the world for clients and mankind in general.

 To be recommended for graduation, a candidate must

 • complete all required courses with passing grades;

-• earn the total number of credits required by his or her major area;
+• earn the total number of credits required by their major area;

-• attain a minimum cumulative quality point average of 2.00 in:
+• attain a minimum cumulative grade point average of 2.00 in:

-• all courses on his or her University of Pittsburgh record;
+• all courses on their University of Pittsburgh record and

-• complete the senior year (at least 30 credits) while registered in the Division of Engineering.
+• complete the senior year (at least 30 credits) while registered in the Division of Engineering and Computer Science.
 (Exceptions to this requirement may be granted for a limited number of credits by a student’s department head.)